ZSShen/MeltingPot/README.md

 $ cmake .. --DCMAKE_BUILD_TYPE=Debug|Release
 $ make
 ```
 Again, we must specify the build type for compiliation.
-Upon finishing, the corresponding binaries
+Upon finishing, the corresponding binary
-should locate at `/plugin/slice/debug/libslc_*.so` and `/plugin/slice/release/libslc_*.so`.
+should locate at `/plugin/slice/debug/libslc_*.so` or `/plugin/slice/release/libslc_*.so`.
 Also note that I just use the file slicing plugin to illustrate the approach.
 The other two plugins
 can be built with the same way.